 Prior to the early 1950s, mineral exploration in the Corani district consisted of shallow prospect pits and adits in the northern portion of the current Project area.
 These prospects are of unknown age and may date back to colonial Spanish time.
-Antimony prospects south and east of the property reportedly were active in the early 1900s, when there was limited antimony production (C.R.
-Petersen, 1967).
+Antimony prospects south and east of the property reportedly were active in the early 1900s, when there was limited antimony production (Petersen, 1967).

 The first modern evaluation of silver-lead mineralization began with the location of mineral concessions in 1951, and in 1956 Compañía Minera Korani was formed to develop the silver-lead mineralization previously prospected.
 The mines were developed and operated from 1956 to at least 1967.
 Total historical production is uncertain but is estimated at 100,000 tonnes of silver-lead-zinc ore.
-In early 1967, estimated mine production was reported at about 3,400 short tons per month, with grades of 7.0-9.0% lead, 2.3% zinc, and 8.0 to 11.0 oz/ton silver (C.R.
-Petersen, 1967).
+In early 1967, estimated mine production was reported at about 3,400 short tons per month, with grades of 7.0-9.0% lead, 2.3% zinc, and 8.0 to 11.0 oz/ton silver (Petersen, 1967).

-The next exploration activity was by a private Peruvian company, Minsur.
+The next exploration activity was by a private Peruvian company, Minsur S.A.
 That exploration was reported to include 40 shallow drill holes in various locations, including a number of close proximity holes in the gold zone (located south of the current resource area).
 Although Minsur is an active mining company in Peru, attempts by BCM to secure copies of Minsur's exploration data have been unsuccessful.
 None of Minsur's exploration information is available or verifiable, although, reportedly, gold mineralization was encountered in some of Minsur's drilling.

 In late 2003 and early 2004, Rio Tinto Mining and Exploration began a surface exploration program for porphyry copper mineralization.
 That initial work by Rio Tinto defined anomalous silver and lead mineralization to the south of the Korani mines and also defined a zone of anomalous gold mineralization in rock and soils.
 The concession ownership by Compañía Minera Korani apparently lapsed during the 1970s.
 The ownership of Minsur also lapsed prior to Rio Tinto's exploration activities after 2000.
 Rio Tinto re-established some of the older concessions in their name beginning in 2003.
-BCM has added two concessions early in 2005 to create the current land position described in Section 4.
+BCM acquired two additional concessions in 2005, and between 2007 and 2011 acquired the Rio Tinto concessions to consolidate the project.
+One additional concession was added in 2019 to create the current land position described in Section 4.

-Six previous resource estimates and two previous mineral reserve estimates have been completed for the Project and are published in previous technical reports beginning in 2006.
-Since 2006, the Measured and Indicated resource has grown from approximately 40 Moz of silver to over 300 Moz of silver.
+Seven previous resource estimates and four previous mineral reserve estimates have been completed for the Project and are published in previous technical reports beginning in 2006.
+Since 2006, the Measured and Indicated Mineral Resource has grown from approximately 40 million ounces (Moz) of silver to over 300 Moz of silver.